ethereum/ethereum-org-website/src/content/developers/docs/nodes-and-clients/index.md

 ## Consensus clients {#consensus-clients}

-There are new clients to support the [consensus upgrades](/upgrades/beacon-chain/).
-They will run the Beacon Chain and support the new [proof-of-stake](/developers/docs/consensus-mechanisms/pos/) consensus mechanism.
+There are multiple consensus clients (previously known as Eth2 clients) to support the [consensus upgrades](/upgrades/beacon-chain/).
+They run the Beacon Chain and support the [proof-of-stake](/developers/docs/consensus-mechanisms/pos/) consensus mechanism.

 [View consensus clients](/upgrades/get-involved/#clients).